ddmitov/perl-executing-browser/README.md

 * Program functions are accessible from special URLs or from a right-click context menu.
 * Themable - a common CSS theme for both static and dynamic pages can be configured from configuration file or selected using a special URL.
 * Use your favorite logo as a custom icon to be displayed on windows and message boxes.
-* 100% of the browser screen area are dedicated to HTML, CSS and JavaScript interfaces.
+* 100% of the browser screen area are dedicated to your HTML4/5 interfaces.
 * Multi-window application with resizable, fixed size or fullscreen mode windows.

-## Possible Applications
+## Applications

-* Perl 5 desktop applications with HTML4/5, CSS2/3 & JavaScript GUI.
+* Perl5 & JavaScript desktop applications with HTML4/5 & CSS2/3 GUI.
 * GUI for the Perl debugger.

 ## Target Audience

-* Advanced users and Perl enthusiasts willing to create rapidly custom GUI scripting solutions, which can not be easily implemented using other software.
+* Advanced users and Perl - JavaScript enthusiasts willing to create rapidly custom GUI desktop applications, which can not be easily implemented using other programming languages.
 * Perl developers willing to use the built-in Perl debugger in graphical mode.

 ## Compile-time Requirements